Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-During hemodialysis, a machine removes blood from your body, filters it through an artificial kidney (dialyzer) and then returns the cleaned blood to your body.
+During hemodialysis (hee-moh-dahy-AL-uh-sis), a machine removes blood from your body.
+It filters your blood through an artificial kidney (dialyzer) to remove waste and fluid.
+It then returns the cleaned blood to your body.

 How does hemodialysis work?